What is a VPN?

 The letters themselves stand for Virtual Private Network.

 The internet is an open public network of computers or devices.
 In your home or office you often have a private network made up of your home or office computers, tablets, laptops, phones and other internet-enabled devices such as TVs etc.

 A VPN is a way of creating a secure private network over a public network, i.e. the internet.

-VPNs were originally used and still are by businesses so employees can access internal files or systems while out of the office, this enables many to work remotely.
-In this article, I will concentrate on consumer based VPNs.
+VPNs were used initially and still are by businesses so employees can access internal files or systems while out of the office.
+This enables many to work remotely.
+In this article, I will concentrate on consumer-based VPNs.

 What does a VPN do?

 A VPN has many different functions and many of them are by-products of the original intention.